intuit/accessibility-snippets/README.md

 - Once installed Navigate to Settings in vscode's preferences menu and toggle **on** `Editor: Accept Suggestion On Enter`
   > Controls whether suggestions should be accepted on Enter, in addition to Tab.
 Helps to avoid ambiguity between inserting new lines or accepting suggestions.

+## Testing

+- Run `yarn test` from the project root to run the unit test suites.

 ## Contributing

 Contributions are welcome!
 If you encounter problems or have a feature suggestion we'd love to hear about it.
 Open an issue in the GitHub issue tracker and we will do our best to provide support.
 Thank you!